 We see all this need about us, and if not that, it’s the opportunities — to make money, create a reputation for ourselves, or forge a lifestyle — and we just sense the innate want to respond, often without challenging — really challenging — what it is we are here for.

 Buying into a lie will not ever satisfy.

 Other people’s dreams will never be our dreams.

 If we’ve achieved exceedingly well and even if we haven’t but we’ve tried, but we’re still not happy, there’s a reason.
 This reason is central to the purposes of the heart that still haven’t been found yet.

 Blessed is the person who with honesty interrogates their lie and pushes on beyond it to their personally-held truth.

 The world can give us nothing.
 Only from what God’s placed deep within our hearts can we get what is purposed for us; this is a life that we’ll live and die for.

 Faith to Find

-Having the faith to find our purpose is also very much about knowing we’re next to nothing as persons ourselves until we’ve actually found our purpose and then start living it.
-Our purposes can be as bright or as humble as we like—they don’t have to be about changing the world.
+Having the faith to find our purpose is also very much about knowing we’re next to nothing as persons until we’ve actually found our purpose and then start living it.
+Our purposes can be as bright or as humble as we like — they don’t have to be about changing the entire world.